zdmitri/run-calculator/README.md

 # run-calculator

-Simple online calculator to help you with distance, time or pace calculations.
-Currently supports calculations in KM distance units (metric)
+This is simple online calculator to help you with your distance, target time and pace calculations.

 # How to use
-TBC
+I. You need to calculate your target pace.
+  1. Enter distance in respective field.
+Check for proper distance unit (units of measurement)
+  2. Enter target time in respective fields hours, minutes or seconds.
+You can do that in any convenient way, for example 1h 30min or 90 minutes, both will be properly processed.
+  3. Press "Pace" button

+...

 # Support
 Dmytro Zadorozhnyi